illinois-cs498gd/illinois-cs498gd.github.io/index.md

 Students taking the course for 4 credits should select one of the following three options for a 4 credit project:

 + Contribute to the [ILLIXIR project](https://illixr.github.io/), open-source Extended Reality (XR) system and testbed.
-+ Add a new feauture to the Unreal Engine code base, which is available on [Github](https://www.unrealengine.com/en-US/ue4-on-github).<\br>You can find more information about contributing on the [forum](https://forums.unrealengine.com/c/development-discussion/engine-source-github/33).
++ Add a new feauture to the Unreal Engine code base, which is available on [Github](https://www.unrealengine.com/en-US/ue4-on-github).
+  You can find more information about contributing on the [forum](https://forums.unrealengine.com/c/development-discussion/engine-source-github/33).
 + Develop a plugin or other application suitable for publication in the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/store)

 ## Grades ##